 The full Monograph can be accessed at www.UrologyHealth.org/SUI/find-healthcare-provider-resources.html

-Additionally, the "It's Time to Talk about SUI" campaign includes informative resources about SUI, patient and physician materials and an online interactive assessment tool specifically for SUI, which can be found at www.UrologyHealth.org.
+Additionally, the "It's Time to Talk about SUI" campaign includes informative resources about SUI, patient and physician materials, and an online interactive assessment tool specifically for SUI, which can be found at www.UrologyHealth.org.
 The campaign's resources are made possible by a grant from the Poise® and Depend® brands.

-In an effort to eliminate the stigma associated with SUI and provide facts about the condition, the AUA Foundation assembled an independent panel of female urologists and healthcare professionals in the spring of 2011.
+To eliminate the stigma associated with SUI and provide facts about the condition, the AUA Foundation assembled an independent panel of female urologists and healthcare professionals in the spring of 2011.
 These individuals volunteered to review scientific information and clinical guidelines and share their professional experiences concerning SUI as the basis for the AUA Foundation's "It's Time to Talk About SUI" campaign.

-The AUA Foundation recently launched the "Urology for Women Initiative" to bring greater focus to the urology needs of women and help provide them with the vital information about what urological conditions affect women - from urinary tract infections, over-active bladder, yeast infections and stress urinary incontinence to various forms of cancer - as well as how they affect women and what are the most current treatments for the conditions.
+The AUA Foundation recently launched the "Urology for Women Initiative" to bring greater focus to the urology needs of women and help provide them with vital information about what urological conditions affect women - from urinary tract infections, overactive bladder, yeast infections and stress urinary incontinence to various forms of cancer - as well as how they affect women and what are the most current treatments for the conditions.

 1. Hu TW.
 The economic impact of urinary incontinence.
 Clin Geriatr Med.
 1986 Nov;2(4):673-87

-Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
-See our homepage for informative news, reviews, sports, stories and how-tos.
-You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative reviews, exclusive stories and how-tos.
+You can connect with us on social media such as X.com and our Facebook page.

 Cite This Page (APA): American Urological Association Foundation.
 (2011, May 16).
 Stress Urinary Incontinence Affects 1 in 3 Women.
 Disabled World.
-Retrieved May 28, 2022 from www.disabled-world.com/health/female/urinary-incontinence.php
+Retrieved February 22, 2024 from www.disabled-world.com/health/female/urinary-incontinence.php